Product packaging has played a crucial role in the consumer decision-making process during a retail or even an e-commerce buying experience.

 For extra product protection and organization, your business can consider inserts for your product packaging design.
 Here are three popular choices you may be familiar with!

-Cardboard inserts is a great environmentally option and can be printed on for added value as opposed to the other two insert options.
-There is a choice between custom inserts or cross inserts.
+Cardboard inserts are a great cost-effective option and can be printed on for added value as opposed to the other two insert options.
+You will often find cardboard being used as custom inserts, dividers or partitions.

 After determining what type of product packaging is best for your business, you can determine what type of printing to go for.